 Gender statistics are more than data disaggregated by sex.
 The characteristics listed above are useful in differentiating between sex‐disaggregated statistics (the first requirement in the list above) and gender statistics (which incorporate all four requirements).
 Sex disaggregated statistics are simply data collected and tabulated separately for women and men.
 Disaggregating data by sex does not guarantee, for example, that the data collection instruments involved in the data production were conceived to reflect gender roles, relations and inequalities in society.1

-In the Philippines, the Inter-Agency Committee on Gender Statistics was re-established through Philippine Statistics Authority (PSA) Memorandum Order No. 1, Series of 2014 to resolve issues, review current techniques/methodologies, and recommend policies and workable schemes towards the improvement of gender and other related statistics.
+In the Philippines, the Inter-Agency Committee on Gender and Children Statistics was re-established through Philippine Statistics Authority (PSA) Memorandum Order No. 1, Series of 2014 to resolve issues, review current techniques/methodologies, and recommend policies and workable schemes towards the improvement of gender and other related statistics.

 The PSA presents the latest statistics on women and men in the country, as well as news covering gender sensitivities and gender and development.
 These statistical evidences can be used to support and monitor the gender mainstreaming initiatives in the country.

 To check the latest news and gender statistics, please visit the following pages: